The Best Bullet Journal Apps – September 2018

 There is also the usual maps, tags, weather and all that supporting information for your entries.
 As a pure bullet journal, Journalist works fine but it also adds voice control and interaction with other Microsoft apps such as Sway or Windows itself by pinning journals to your desktop.

 So those are some very good bullet journal apps that are available right now.
-Each does the core journaling credibly well while others add extra features and useful stuff.
+Each does the core journaling credibly well while focusing on a variety of extra features and useful stuff.